LionelMN/lionelmn.github.io/README.md

 # Portfolio Web
-The code of my portfolio, a simple page with html, css and JavaScript vanilla
+The Angular build of my portfolio